OriginTrail/ReadTheDocs/source/introduction.rst

 OriginTrail is an open source project.
 We happily invite you to join us in our mission of building the protocol to establish more transparency within global supply chains.

-For more information please take a look at :ref:`contribution`
+For more information please take a look at :ref:`contribution-guidelines`

 .. _origintrail.io: https://origintrail.io